- This competition is open only to New Zealand resident woodcrafters.

 - Entries must be the sole work of the entrant and completed within the one year prior to the closing date for entries.

-- Entries must be an original design created by the entrant (excepting metal and ceramic inserts etc.).
+- Entries must be created by the entrant (excepting metal and ceramic inserts etc.) not copied from a work, book or pattern made by another person.

-- The cost of packing and shipping a sold item is to be arranged and borne by the purchaser or by other agreement between the purchaser and the seller.
+- The cost of packing and shipping a sold item within New Zealand will be borne by the seller.
+The cost of packing and shipping a sold item to other parts of the world are to be arranged by agreement between the purchaser and seller.

 - The National Association of Woodworkers (NAW) reserves the right to use any of the photos submitted to publicise this exhibition or promote any future NAW activities.